If you’ve ever been to the ocean, you know that you can float in the salty water much easier than you can in pool water.

 In this activity you will be making an egg float in salt water.

-Learn how to remove the salt from the water in this DIY solar still for water activity.
+Afterwards you can learn how to remove the salt from the water in this DIY solar still for water activity.

-Float Egg Experiment
+Floating Egg Experiment

 - 1 Raw Egg